How to Throw the Best DIY Sesame Street Party

 Almost every guest made a kind comment on how wonderful everything was – from the decorations to the party games to the themed food and homemade desserts.

 How did I do it without going too crazy?

 I spent a lot of time scouring the Internet (Happy 25th Birthday today, Internet), compiling ideas, and crafting my own.

 I carefully documented my techniques to make it even easier for you!

 Without further ado, here are some highlights from the cutest, do-it-yourself Sesame Street party.

 I love efficiency almost as much as I love a good theme party, so I had planned to make the decorating as easy as possible, without compromising my extravagant plans.

-The photo booth props were super simple – just glue some signs and faces to popsicle sticks.
-Once you have the props, you only need two more things for an easy do-it-yourself photo booth – a backdrop and the photo booth app.
+The photo booth props were super simple – I just glued some signs and faces to popsicle sticks.

-Last, the pom-poms were a mix of dollar store finds with homemade ones – and then again, I simply glued the faces on.
+Last, the tissue paper pom-poms were a mix of dollar store finds with homemade ones – and then again, I simply glued the faces on.